-You can expect their coat to “finalize” once they reach adulthood.
-This usually happens around the 2-3 year mark for most Great Danes.
+You can expect the dogs coat to “finalize” once they reach adulthood.
+This usually happens around the 2-3 year mark for most Harlequins.

 However, there are also reports of coats changing as late as 5+ years, so don’t let it concern you if this does end up being the case for your dog.

-In addition to the changes in their spots, you may also see a change in their nose color.
-Many puppies initially have a cute pink nose that turns to black as they grow older.
+In addition to the changes in their spots, you may also see a change in the dogs nose color.
+Many puppies initially have a cute pink nose that turns to black as the dog grows solder.

-Because each harlequin carries the merle gene, it’s almost guaranteed that some of the pups from the litter will have the double merle gene.
+Because each Harlequin carries the gene, it’s almost guaranteed that some of the pups from the litter will have the double merle.

 Sadly, while many double merles do not survive to birth, those that are born are commonly blind and/or deaf.
-Each puppy in the litter bred from two harlequins has a 25% chance of carrying the double merle gene.
+Each dog in the litter bred from two Harlequin Great Danes has a 25% chance of carrying the double gene.

-For easy math – that means a litter of 8 puppies would likely result in 2 with the double merle gene.
-One would likely not survive to birth, while the other would likely be born severely impaired.
+For easy math, a litter of 8 dogs would likely result in 2 with the double merles.
+One would likely not survive birth, while the other would likely be born severely impaired.

-While two harlequins should not be bred together, there are other acceptable approaches to breeding/producing harlequins that have far less risk.
+While two Harlequins should not be bred together, other acceptable approaches to breeding/producing the Harlequin coat color have far less risk.

-Below are a few examples of approaches that are commonly taken to safely producing litters containing harlequin puppies, or dogs whose coats resemble that of a harlequin.
+Below are a few approaches commonly taken to safely producing litters containing Harlequin puppies, or dogs whose coats resemble that of a Harlequin.